Unlicensed cannabis shops face enforcement this week unless they applied for medical licenses

 Virginia’s Senate committee unanimously approved a bill to protect parents using legal marijuana from losing child custody.
 The bill prohibits using marijuana use alone as evidence of child neglect and excludes legal substances from drug testing in child custody cases.
 Similar legislation already passed the House of Delegates and awaits full Senate approval.

-Illustration including headshots of Justyna Jensen and Jeffrey Jensen from a 2019 California cannabis retail application.
+Illustration including headshots of Justyna Jensen and Jeffery Jensen from a 2019 California cannabis retail application.

 East Coast Round Up